An overview of the available grant funding, as well as non-grant products that can also support your business.

 Local Grants and Vouchers

-Velocity grants are avaialble for Aylesbury Vale businesses with fewer than 250 employees who have operating for a year or more.
-The grants are split into revenue and capital grants.
+Velocity grants are available for Aylesbury Vale businesses with fewer than 250 employees who have operating for a year or more.

 Manufacturing Growth Fund